The Holstroms

 subglobal8 link | subglobal8 link | subglobal8 link | subglobal8 link | subglobal8 link | subglobal8 link | subglobal8 link

-This is but one of the many Holstrom families located around the world.
+This is but one of many Holstrom families located around the world.
 This one is located just west of Washington, D.C., on the circa 1700s Franklin Farm in Oak Hill, near Reston, Virginia.
 There are four of them: Don, Kathy, Danielle, and Donnie.
-Actually, there is a fifth member, Sir Geoffrey, the family's chocolate-flavored Labrador Retriever.
-Oh, and assorted fish...

 How this particular Holstrom family began...

-About 34 years ago, seems like yesterday, Kathy helped organize a reunion of students who attended an Orleans (France) high school.
-A friend of Don's father, who knew he'd spent a couple of years there, heard about it on the radio, and mentioned the event to Don's father.
+Over 40 years ago, it seems like yesterday, well, longer than that, Kathy helped organize a reunion of students who attended an Orleans (France) high school.
+A friend of Don's father, who knew Don spent a couple of years there, heard about it on the radio, and mentioned the event to Don's father.
 Pop told Don.
 Don called the radio station for the particulars.
 Don went.
 He remembers there being about 15 or 16 emminently available fellows (Don included) and just this one girl who had not come with a date or a husband: Kathy.
 She was three years younger, he didn't know her.
 She has said she knew Don.
 Kathy couldn't stop grinning.
-Some of these guys had come from other parts of the world (ineligible), or other parts of the country (ineligible), or married (ineligible), or had a boyfriend (ineligible), or had a girlfriend (somewhat ineligible).
+Some of these guys had come from other parts of the world (ineligible), or even other parts of the country (ineligible), or married (ineligible), or had a boyfriend (ineligible), or had a girlfriend (somewhat ineligible).
 It was winnowing down to just a couple of the guys, with Don still in the running.
 He found out she preferred a certain liquor (white Creme de Menthe) not available at the party.
 He walked to another hotel and found some.
 Then they walked together.
 They talked...

 Don's Story You could click on his name above, or you could just read the highlights: Born near Chicago, also lived in Japan, Germany, France, California, North Carolina, and Virginia.
-Played football, basketball, and baseball at three different high schools, read too much, enrolled in and dropped out of four or five colleges and universities, foolishly joined a fraternity, constantly listened/still listens to all sorts of music, worked at an incredibly wide assortment of jobs, wrote a lot of "stuff," took a lot of pictures, owned two newspapers, and ended up working happily with what was originally his hobby of technology/computers at a museum in D.C.
-Life is good for Big Baby Boomer.
+Played football, basketball, and baseball at three different high schools, read too much, enrolled in and dropped out of four colleges and universities, foolishly joined a fraternity, constantly listened/still listens to all sorts of music, worked at an incredibly wide assortment of jobs, wrote a lot of "stuff," took a lot of pictures, owned two newspapers, and ended up working happily with what was originally his hobby of technology/computers at a museum in D.C.
+That is now over, but life is good for Big Baby Boomer.

-Kathy's Story You could click on her name above, or you could just read the highlights: Born in Cherbourg, France, also lived in Germany and the Eastern and Midwestern United States, second runner-up to Miss Vienna, attended Marymount College in Arlington, received her degree from the University of Maryland, personal secretary to the president of Amtrak, meeting planner for an oil and gas daily newspaper, owned two newspapers with Don, gave birth to two wonderful children, spawned the business that makes life a lot easier for the entire family - Dani's Duds, takes beautiful care of her husband and children, and also works as a realtor with ERA Teachers in Northern Virginia.
+Kathy's Story You could click on her name above, or you could just read the highlights: Born in Cherbourg, France, also lived in Germany and the Eastern and Midwestern United States, second runner-up to Miss Vienna, attended Marymount College in Arlington, received her degree from the University of Maryland, personal secretary to the president of Amtrak, meeting planner for an oil and gas daily newspaper, owned two newspapers with Don, gave birth to two wonderful children, spawned the business that makes life a lot easier for the entire family - Dani's Duds, takes beautiful care of her husband and children, and also works as a realtor.

-Danielle's Story You could click on her name above, or you could just read the highlights: Born in Georgetown, Washington, D.C.; attended kindergarten through eighth grade at Nysmith School for the Gifted in Herndon, Virginia; played all star level softball, basketball, soccer, and piano; now a freshman at the University of Richmond, happily rowing on the crew team.
+Danielle's Story You could click on her name above, or you could just read the highlights: Born in Georgetown, Washington, D.C.; attended kindergarten through eighth grade at Nysmith School for the Gifted in Herndon, Virginia; played all star level softball, basketball, soccer, guitar, and piano.
+Attended Oakton High School.
+She has graduated from the University of Richmond, very happily rowing on the crew team, and now coaches the freshman girls at McLean High School in crew.

-Donnie's Story You could click on his name above, or you could just read the highlights: Born in Fairfax, Virginia; attended pre-school through the eighth grade at Nysmith School for the Gifted in Herndon, Virginia; played all star level soccer, baseball, basketball, piano, drums, every computer game he can get his hands on; and is now a junior on the crew team at Oakton High School.
+Donnie's Story You could click on his name above, or you could just read the highlights: Born in Fairfax, Virginia; attended pre-school through the eighth grade at Nysmith School for the Gifted in Herndon, Virginia; played all star level soccer, baseball, basketball, every computer game he can get his hands on; like his sister, he also went to Oakton High School for four years.
+He just graduated from George Mason University in Fairfax, VA.